 For artists and photographers, this can take a few forms.
 Maybe the backgrounds of your photos blend into the grid frames.
 Maybe you pick a color scheme that merges flawlessly with your photography.
 The Snow theme on Pixpa is a great modern website design example—in it, the pictures are the theme.

-Web design trends change with time, and the new layouts and themes are as dynamic and captivating as ever.
+Web design trends change with time, and the new layouts and themes are as dynamic and captivating as ever, especially when it comes to Design Portfolio Websites.
 Muted colors, dark modes, animations, scrolling effects, and blending the experience with the product—are steps towards a more inclusive web that fits our needs.
 As designers, our goal is to communicate as well as to entertain and enthrall.
 You might also want to look at our article on 10 Tips to make your website stand out from others.
 With access to easy drag and drop modules, it just needs your creative imagination to build a portfolio website of your dreams!